MicrosoftDocs/win32/desktop-src/WlbsProv/cim-cluster.md

 ---
 title: CIM\_Cluster class
-description: A class derived from CIM\_ComputerSystem that 'is made up of' two or more computer systems which operate together as an atomic, functional whole to increase the performance, resources and/or RAS (Reliability, Availability and Serviceability) of the component computer systems, related to some aspects of these computer systems.
+description: A class derived from CIM\_ComputerSystem that is made up of two or more computer systems which operate together as an atomic, functional whole to increase the performance, resources and/or RAS (Reliability, Availability and Serviceability) of the component computer systems, related to some aspects of these computer systems.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '10191d43-0c39-43a5-9fcd-4c538ee6eb44'
+ms.assetid: 10191d43-0c39-43a5-9fcd-4c538ee6eb44
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'network-load-balancing'
+- network-load-balancing
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-keywords: ["CIM_Cluster class", "CIM_Cluster class, described"]
+keywords:
+- CIM_Cluster class
+- CIM_Cluster class, described
 topic_type:
 - apiref
 api_name: